 It’s important that your colleagues understand how they can best support and communicate with you.
-You might find it useful to share communication tips with them.
-Read more about deaf awareness and we could make communication easier.
+You might find it useful to share our communication tips.

-RNID also offers a variety of courses to help workplaces become inclusive for people with hearing loss.
+RNID also offers a variety of courses to help workplaces become inclusive for deaf people and those with hearing loss.
 Talk to your employer if you think your workplace may benefit from one.

 Support from RNID